-- a) The leader creates a culture of teaching and learning with an emphasis on learning. - b) The leader manages resources for effective results. - c) The leader collaborates, communicates, engages, and empowers others inside and outside of the organization to pursue excellence in learning. - d) The leader operates in a fair and equitable manner with personal and professional dignity. - e) The leader advocates for children and public education in the larger political, social, economic, legal and cultural context.

-f) The leader supports professional growth of self and others through practice and inquiry.
-ENDORSEMENTS a) Instructional Coaching Endorsement
+- 1. The leader creates a culture of teaching and learning with an emphasis on learning. - 2.
+The leader manages resources for effective results. - 3.
+The leader collaborates, communicates, engages, and empowers others inside and outside of the organization to pursue excellence in learning. - 4.
+The leader operates in a fair and equitable manner with personal and professional dignity. - 5.
+The leader advocates for children and public education in the larger political, social, economic, legal and cultural context. - 6.
+The leader supports professional growth of self and others through practice and inquiry.